apecloud/kubeblocks/docs/user_docs/api-reference/apps.md

 </em>
 </td>
 <td>
 <p>Cluster termination policy.
-One of DoNotTerminate, Halt, Delete, WipeOut.
+Valid values are DoNotTerminate, Halt, Delete, WipeOut.
 DoNotTerminate will block delete operation.
 Halt will delete workload resources such as statefulset, deployment workloads but keep PVCs.
 Delete is based on Halt and deletes PVCs.